arnoN7/dbt-incremental-stream/README.md

 | `stream_source` ([source](macros/stream_source.sql)) | Replace `source` by the stream name (if not `--full-refresh` flag) |

 > [!NOTE]
-> An optional parameter `stream_type`  can be defined for both macros to specify the Snowflake [stream type](https://docs.snowflake.com/en/user-guide/streams-intro#types-of-streams).
+> An optional argument `stream_type` can be defined for both macros to specify the Snowflake [stream type](https://docs.snowflake.com/en/user-guide/streams-intro#types-of-streams).

 # Materialization